FlashGet Kids FlashGet Kids

 Child psychologists often support shows like The Proud Family for their positive influence on children’s social and emotional development.

-However, an Ofcom 2025 report indicates 83% of children ages 3–17 watch TV programs at home.
-With over 30% spending more than 4 hours daily on series.
+However, an Ofcom 2025 report indicates 83% of children aged 317 watch TV programs at home, with over 30% spending more than 4 hours daily on series.

 Experts recommend parental guidance to moderate viewing habits and encourage discussions about the content to maximize learning benefits.